ttudorandrei/IaC/Terraform/IaC-with_TERRAFORM.md

 - Terraform uses `.tf` extension
 - `main.tf` is the runner file.
 It executes everything.
 Entry point into our script.
+- `variable.tf` file holds our variables.
+Needs to be ignored in our `.gitignore`

 ## Set up AWS keys as an ENV in windows machine